Unicorn Milkshakes

 Unicorn Milkshakes - strawberry milkshakes decorated with sprinkles, cookies, lollipops, and rainbow candies. | From SugarHero.com

 As for the drink itself?
-It’s strawberry-based, but also has flavors of coconut, white chocolate, and macadamia nuts.
+It’s strawberry-based, but also has a touch of coconut.
 Be still my heart.

 So there you have it—these are kid-tested, SugarHero-approved.
 I hope you’ll hop on the unicorn train with me, and give this milkshake a try!